distributed-system-analysis/pbench/docs/API/metadata.md

 dataset, any authenticated user can set arbitrary values in the `user` namespace and those values are visible only to the user who set them.
-Other users may set different values for the same `user` namespace keys on the dataset, or may use completely different keys.
+Other users may set different values for the same `user` namespace keys on the dataset or may use completely different keys.

 ### Dataset namespace

-This defines the dataset resource, and contains metadata recieved from the Pbench Agent, including the full contents of a `metadata.log` file created while gathering results and during dataset packaging.
+This defines the dataset resource, and contains metadata received from the Pbench Agent, including the full contents of a `metadata.log` file created while gathering results and during dataset packaging.